VectifyAI/pageindex-mcp/README.md

 - Free 1000 pages
 - Unlimited conversations

-For more information about PageIndex MCP, check out the [PageIndex MCP](https://pageindex.ai/mcp) project page.
+For more information, visit the [PageIndex MCP](https://pageindex.ai/mcp) page.

+💡 Looking for a fully hosted experience?
+Try [**PageIndex Chat**](https://chat.pageindex.ai) 🤖: a human-like document analyst that lets you chat with long PDFs using the same agentic, reasoning-based workflow as PageIndex MCP.

 <p align="center">
   <a href="https://pageindex.ai/mcp">